Barnaby Lenon: Media appearances and publications

+In 2018 he published 'Other Peoples Children', an account of what happens to those in England's bottom 50% academically and the state of vocational education in the country.

 Honours and awards

 In 2005 Tatler magazine awarded Lenon its Schools Award for Headmaster of the Year.
 He was appointed Commander of the Order of the British Empire (CBE) in the 2019 Birthday Honours for services to education.

 Personal life

 Lenon married Penelope Anne Thain in 1983.
 The couple have two daughters: India, born in 1989, and Flora, born in 1992.